lliss/Conductor/README.md

 added to the `completedActivities` array in the WorkflowState object and each of its specified outputs is activated making them eligible for processing.

+Workflow activities are designed to handle branching conditions.
+In this way, the final context is used to trigger one or more new activities.
+For example, upon completion an activity could trigger two more activities, one to create a log entry and another to continue the movement of data through the workflow.
+The final goal is to use conditional logic (if, and, or) to support branching.
+In this way the results of one activity create different paths through the workflow.

+## Scalability ##

+Conductor is designed to be a fully integrated Drupal module and rely on nothing more than Drupal and dependent contributed Drupal modules to function.
+However it is being designed with high load scenarios in mind and as such queuing of data and the use alternate storage engines for short term data handling.

+## Architecture ##

+Conductor relies on object-oriented data structures.
+Workflows, activities, and activity states are all stored as objects and each has its own necessary properties and methods.
+Activity and activity state objects are contained within the workflow object.
+This allows activities and activity states to poll the workflow for other activities and activity states.
+This design also allows for the entire workflow to be stored while waiting for needed conditions for an activity to be met.
+Essentially a started workflow has a list of necessary tasks as designated at its instantiation.
+The analogy is to consider sending a spouse to the market with a grocery list.
+After leaving the house it is not possible to alter the list until the spouse returns home.
+A that time a new list or an adjusted list can be issued and the spouse can be sent to the market again (analogous to restarting a workflow with new or altered activities).
+This design ensures data integrity.

 ## Updating Conductor ##

 One question that needs to be answered for Conductor to be a viable option as the center